The 7 Best Drum Sets for Beginners (2023) – Buyer’s Guide and Reviews

 - Cherry – This is a sensitive type of wood for drums that will provide you bright sound overall.

-- Poplar – It comes with smooth sound, which is highly sensitive and bright.
+- Poplar – It comes with a smooth sound, which is highly sensitive and bright.

 How to make your drum set quieter?